trinhdaiphuc/social-network/README.md

 ## Introduction:

-> The simple social network web application project which using Golang, React and GraphQL
+> The simple social network web application project using Golang, React and GraphQL

 ## How it works?